jharner/rspark/README.md

 ./startspark.sh build

 Building the images and launching the containers will take time, but once complete, leave the shell script running in your terminal, i.e., do not quit or close the terminal window.
-Open a browser and enter `localhost:8787` as the URL:port and login with credential `rstudio` for both the user name and password.
+Open a browser and enter `localhost:8787` as the URL:port and login with credential `rstudio` for the user name and and `rstudiojh` as the password.

 Use Control-C to stop the containers.